 Keeping children safe is always our first priority.
-We follow the latest guidance from the Department of Education and Dorset County Council.
+We follow the latest guidance from the Department of Education and the new Pan Dorset Safeguarding Children Board.
 We work closely with external organisations, such as Dorset and Bournemouth social care teams, Christchurch Family Partnership Zone, Dorset Police and the NHS to protect all our children.

 One of the historic strengths of the Priory School has been our care for individuals.
 Maslow’s hierarchy of needs showed that wellbeing and feeling safe have to be met, before learning can take place.
 If you need to share a concern regarding your child, you should usually first inform the class teacher as they are the ones with the day to day responsibility for your child and can often make the biggest difference.

 In the morning you can pass on messages to Support Staff, who will be on the playground gate, or one of the Senior Leaders who will always be on the front gate.
 We have also set aside Tuesday mornings, when a member of our pastoral care team (see below) will be available to speak with you about more confidential matters—should you wish.

 We have reviewed our staffing structure and designated certain staff as ‘specialists’ in different areas.
 Some of us will need time to develop in these roles, but we will be able to support you when you need further guidance in these areas.